He Long: Communist guerrilla

 After the failure of the Nanchang Uprising, He turned down an offer by the CCP Central Committee to study in Russia and returned to Hunan, where he raised a new force in 1930.
 His force controlled a broad area of the countryside in the Hunan-Hubei border region, around the area of Lake Hong, and organized this area into a rural soviet.
-In mid-1932 Kuomintang forces targeted He's soviet as part of the Fourth Encirclement Campaign.
-He's forces abandoned their bases, moved southwest, and established a new base in northeast Guizhou in mid-1933.
+In mid-1933, Kuomintang forces targeted He's Soviet as part of the Fourth Encirclement Campaign.
+He's forces abandoned their bases, moved southwest, and established a new base in Northeast Guizhou in mid-1933.

-In 1934 Ren Bishi joined He in Guizhou with his own surviving forces after also being forced to abandon his soviet in another Encirclement Campaign.
+In 1934, Ren Bishi joined He in Guizhou with his own surviving forces after also being forced to abandon his Soviet in another Encirclement Campaign.
 Ren and He merged forces, with He becoming the military commander and Ren becoming the commissar.
-He joined the Long March in November 1935, over a year after forces led by Zhu De and Mao Zedong were forced to evacuate their own soviet in Jiangxi.
+He joined the Long March in November 1935, over a year after forces led by Zhu De and Mao Zedong were forced to evacuate their own Soviet in Jiangxi.
 He's ability to resist the Kuomintang was partially due to his position on the periphery of Communist-controlled territory.
-While on the Long March He's forces met Communist forces led by Zhang Guotao in June 1936, but both He and Ren disagreed with Zhang about the direction of the Long March, and He eventually led his forces into Shaanxi to join Mao Zedong by the end of 1936.
-In 1937 He settled his troops in northwestern Shaanxi and established a new headquarters there.
+While on the Long March, He's forces met Communist forces led by Zhang Guotao in June 1936, but both He and Ren disagreed with Zhang about the direction of the Long March, and He eventually led his forces into Shaanxi to join Mao Zedong by the end of 1936.
+During this period, he repeatedly thwarted Chiang's plans to annihilate his army.
+In 1937, He settled his troops in Northwestern Shaanxi and established a new headquarters there.
 Because the Second Army of the Chinese Red Army under He Long's command was one of the few Communist forces to arrive in Yan'an mostly intact, his force was able to assume the responsibility of protecting the new capital after their arrival.

 When the Red Army was reorganized into the Eighth Route Army in 1937, He was placed in command of the 120th Division.
-From late 1938 to 1940 He fought both the Japanese army and Kuomintang-affiliated guerrillas in Hubei.
-He's responsibilities increased during the Second Sino-Japanese War, and in 1943 he was promoted to be the overall commander of Communist forces in Shanxi, Shaanxi, Gansu, Ningxia, and Inner Mongolia.
-By the end of World War II He commanded a force of approximately 175,000 troops across northwestern China.
-He's most notable subordinates included Zhang Zongxun, Xu Guangda, and Peng Shaohui.
+He Long was also assigned the official rank of Lieutenant General by the National Revolutionary Army.
+From late 1938 to 1940, He fought both the Japanese army and Kuomintang-affiliated guerrillas in Hubei.
+He's responsibilities increased during the Second Sino-Japanese War, and in 1943, he was promoted to be the overall commander of Communist forces in Shanxi, Shaanxi, Gansu, Ningxia, and Inner Mongolia.
+By the end of World War II, He commanded a force of approximately 175,000 troops across Northwestern China.
+His most notable subordinates included Zhang Zongxun, Xu Guangda, and Peng Shaohui.